When I die I will...

 • 1 Corinthians 15:24

-[Editor's note: This "last resurrection" is in reality a consummation, as there are only two resurrection periods.]
+[Author's note: This "last resurrection" is in reality a consummation, as there are only two resurrection periods.]

 It would be a sad thing if any Christian missed out on experiencing the Kingdom of Christ and God that will occur on earth and in other areas of the heavens.
 But only those who are in the first resurrection (taking place at Christ’s Second Advent) will witness that glorious period of time throughout its full span.
 This is the reward that each Christian receives who does not reckon grace as an opportunity to continue doing wrongful acts.
 2

-The apostle Paul made it clear that those who repudiate the doctrine of God’s grace, and treat it with disdain or in a frivolous manner, will not be resurrected with such attitudes or given the reward of the Kingdom phase of history.
+The apostle Paul made it clear that those who repudiate the doctrine of God’s grace, and treat it with disdain or in a frivolous manner, will not be resurrected with such attitudes or given the reward of the kingdom phase of history.
 This will be the most majestic period that mankind will ever witness.
 It would be a great calamity to each person who misses the Kingdom of God.

 In fact, if a person sins willingly after having come to the knowledge of the truth on what grace really means, and begins to treat it with disrespect and dishonor, sore consequences can come to the person in this life and he or she in the future will not experience the Kingdom!